SimYunSup/bylinecms/README.md

 # From the root of the project
 cd postgres
 mkdir data
+# If you want to run docker detached, run './postgres.sh up -d'
 ./postgres.sh up

 # And then 'down' if you want to remove the Docker container and network configuration when you're done.